Lumbini Pilgrimage Tours - Buddhist Cultural Tour in Nepal

-The surrounding wetland area of the stupa is protected for rare Sarus Cranel.
-Especially in the evening, it is a great place to enjoy the sighting of Cranes.
+The surrounding wetland area of the Stupa is protected from rare Sarus Cranel.
+Therefore, especially in the evening, it is a great place to enjoy the sighting of Cranes.

-It is a small village situated 2 km southwest of Thaulihawa, there lies the ruins of huge structural with the cluster of four mounds and a tank.
-On the top of the strutual mound is the image of linga, dedicated to Shiva.
+It is a small village situated 2 km southwest of Thaulihawa; there lie the ruins of immense structures with a cluster of four mounds and a tank.
+On the top of the structural mound is the image of Linga, dedicated to Shiva.

-It is a small village situated 5 km southwest of Thaulihawa , there lies Ashoka pillar in a slab.
-The upper portion of the pillar is broken but the lower portion is still intact measuring 3.5m.
-In the adjoining place lies a huge stupa with successive rings of wedge shaped Mauryan bricks.
+It is a small village situated 5 km southwest of Thaulihawa; an Ashoka pillar is on a slab.
+The upper portion of the post is broken, but the lower part is still intact, measuring 3.5m—a huge Stupa with successive rings of wedge-shaped Mauryan bricks in the adjoining place.

-It is situated 8 km northwest of Taulihawa, The place has quadrangular tank surrounded by bushes, locally it is called Niglisagar.
-There lies the two broken Ashokan pillar, the longer one is lying flat on the ground and the shorter one is stuck into the ground.
-On the shorter pillar, there is an inscription written in Brahami script which translates as a King Piyadasi beloved of the gods, after 14 years of his coronation enlarged for the second time the stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshipped and caused this stone pillar to be erected.
+It is situated 8 km northwest of Taulihawa, and The place has a quadrangular tank surrounded by bushes, locally known as Niglisagar.
+The two broken Ashokan pillars; the longer one lies flat on the ground, and the shorter one is stuck into the ground.
+On the shorter pillar, there is an inscription written in Brahmi script, which translates as a King Piyadasi beloved of the gods; after 14 years of his coronation enlarged for the second time, the Stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshiped and caused this stone pillar to be erected.

-Several beautiful shrines and monasteries have been built by devotees belonging from different Buddhist countries.
-A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for solace and satisfaction that one gets in such a calm and peaceful environment.
+Devotees from different Buddhist countries have built several beautiful shrines and monasteries.
+A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for the solace and satisfaction one gets in such a calm and peaceful environment.